WVKS

-WVKS (92.5 FM) also known as 92.5 KISS-FM is an iHeartMedia-owned station serving Toledo, Ohio with a Top 40 (CHR) format; it is the most popular Toledo station in this format.

-WVKS' studios and offices are located at Superior and Lafayette in downtown Toledo.
-The station's transmitter is located on Neiderhouse Road in Perrysburg Township, Ohio.
+WVKS (92.5 FM) also known as 92.5 KISS-FM is a commercial station in Toledo, Ohio, with a top 40 (CHR) format.
+It is owned by iHeartMedia with studios at Superior and Lafayette in downtown Toledo.
+92.5 KISS-FM carries several nationally syndicated programs including Mojo in the Morning from WKQI Detroit and On Air with Ryan Seacrest from KIIS-FM Los Angeles.

-Inception and early usage
+WVKS has an effective radiated power (ERP) of 50,000 watts, the maximum for most Ohio FM stations.
+The transmitter is off Neiderhouse Road in Perrysburg Township, Ohio.
+WVKS broadcasts using HD Radio technology.
+Its HD2 subchannel carries an urban contemporary format known as "94.9 The Beat."
+That feeds FM translator W235BH, also in Perrysburg.

+History

+Classical and Beautiful Music

-92.5 went on the air in the Toledo area as WMHE on October 14, 1957.
-The station was founded by William A. Hillebrand (1917–2005).
+The station signed on the air on October 14, 1957.Broadcasting Yearbook 1967, page B-127.
+Retrieved Nov.
+2, 2025.
+The original call sign was WMHE.
+It was founded by William A. Hillebrand (1917–2005).
 Though FM broadcasting was still in its infancy at the time, Hillebrand saw FM radio, with its superior sound quality for musical recordings, as an investment that would prove viable in the long run.
 "He foresaw something that he thought was going to be successful and he was right," his widow, Marvel Hillebrand, told The Toledo Blade after his death in 2005.
 The call letters stood for "Wired Music Hillebrand Electronics".

 WMHE's initial format consisted of "fine arts" music programming, including classical, jazz, and big band music.
-But, another important reason why Mr. Hillebrand created WMHE was to transmit the new Muzak subscription service to businesses and restaurants in the Toledo area.
-FM radio has a second audio channel, a subcarrier channel, that's only received through special receivers and used to distribute Muzak.
-The transmitter was located behind the studio building on Bancroft St. next to an electronics store also owned and operated by Mr. Hillebrand (Hillebrand Electronics).
+Hillebrand also used WMHE to transmit the new Muzak subscription service to businesses and restaurants in the Toledo area by using a subsidiary communications authority or SCA.
+The subcarrier channel can only be heard through special receivers used to distribute Muzak.
+The station's transmitter was located behind the studio building on Bancroft Street next to Hillebrand Electronics, a store also owned and operated by Hillebrand.
+Over time, the main channel switched to an automated beautiful music format, playing quarter hour sweeps of mostly soft, instrumental cover versions of popular adult songs.